benwiley4000/benwiley.org/README.md

 Features
 --------
-* A persistent audio player footer that can be paused and skipped.
+* A built-from-scratch persistent audio player footer that supports pausing, skipping and fast, responsive seeking.
-* Fast-loading animated GIF previews for all projects.
+* Fast-loading animated GIF previews for all projects, tap-to-play.
 * Neat CSS3 transitions and animations.
 * Clean and responsive design.